5 Marketing Ideas for the Easter Holidays

 Combined with your Easter-themed newsletter, your traffic (and conversions) are sure to increase.
 Simple plug-ins on e-commerce platforms are generally inexpensive and usually fairly easy to integrate.
 Just search for terms like “gift hunt” or “discount hunt”.

-If the Easter egg hunt isn’t easy to integrate onto your website, an easier option would be to place them in your social media posts.
+If the Easter egg hunt isn’t easy for you to integrate onto your website, an easier option would be to place them in your social media posts.

 Don’t forget to regularly remind your followers of the contest and encourage them to follow your account.
 This will get them to regularly check your posts.
 Alternatively, you can provide daily hints in your social media posts about where they can find the eggs on the website.
 This will boost engagement on your platforms and traffic on your website.